tk-notes/blog/tdd-functions-and-react-components/README.md

 - Has no unsaved real estate draft: `false`
 - Has at least one unsaved real estate draft: `true`

-Let's write the tests that represent these behaviour:
+Let's write the tests that represent this behavior:

 ```javascript
 describe('hasRealEstateDraft', () => {